klmvolodymyr/algorithms/intro.md

 Memory is not always available in abundance.
 While dealing with code/system which requires you to store or produce a lot of data, it is critical for your algorithm to save the usage of memory by storing only their date of birth, not their age.
-You can always calculate it on the fly using their date of birth and current date.\
+You can always calculate it on the fly using their date of birth and current date.

+Binary Search Complexity
+    Time Complexities:
+        - Best case complexity: 0(1)
+        - Average case complexity: 0(log n)
+        - Worst case complexity: 0(log n)
+    Space Complexity
+        - The space complexity of the binary search os 0(1)